-For most Canadians, retirement is a major financial goal that requires considerable financial commitment.
-49% of Canadians hope to retire before the age of 60.
-(Statistics Canada, Summer 2011 Perspectives and Labour Force Survey).
+Retirement is a major financial goal that requires considerable financial commitment.
+While most Canadians dream of retiring before the age of 65, early retirement is seldom possible without a well-considered strategy.
 Whether you have already established a Retirement Savings Plan or are just beginning, it is never too late to begin saving.

 Pensions and Retirement

 1. Determine Your Retirement Income Needs

 Retirement Planning is a primary financial goal for most Canadians.
 Whether you have a savings program in place, or are interested in one now, use a RRSP Calculator.
 Based on your contributions, this tool will determine how much will be available to you at your retirement.